Be Flexible, be effective: be resilient this year

 This is how mindfulness and meditation works, and it works to help us be more flexible with adversity and to act more effectively in our daily lives.
 In other words to be more resilient.

-I am holding Introduction to Mindfulness classes on 12th and 17th January both at 7-8pm, leading to the 8 week training in Mindfulness Based Stress Reduction in early February.
+I am holding 4 meditation classes in January to February on Thursday pm, leading to the 8 week training in Mindfulness Based Stress Reduction in early March.

-To book a place on an Introduction to Mindfulness class or for more information on doing the next MBSR course email me here.
+To book a place on the 4 week meditation course or for more information on doing the next MBSR course email me here.

 So as we enter this most uncertain time, perhaps we can focus on what we can deal with, our own experiences and responses.
 This is what mindfulness is, this is what resilience is.